 Girls learn best when they feel confident and secure.
 Our students feel empowered to join class discussions, ask questions and be fully engaged in their learning.
 We encourage girls to find their strengths.
 And our results show this works!
 Our students consistently perform better than other decile 9 schools and well above the national average for NCEA.
 For more academic information and results, click here.

-When you confirm that you will be coming to Villa in 2021, you will come into school to have an interview with one of our senior leaders.
+When you confirm that you will be coming to Villa, you will come into school to have an interview with one of our senior leaders.
 At this time, the staff would like to get to know you better and will ask you about your friends and who you know will also be coming to Villa.
 While we try to keep friends together, it’s also good to get to know other girls and make new friendships.
 We also ask your current school about you, so that hopefully we can form good supportive combinations of girls.

 We have a summer and winter uniform at Villa.
 Both uniforms are designed to look smart and be comfortable to wear.
 Girls at all year levels wear the uniform, and you’ll be able to easily identify our Year 13s because they wear red ties.